Jessie MacWilliams

 Florence Jessie Collinson MacWilliams (4 January 1917 – 27 May 1990) was an English mathematician who contributed to the field of coding theory, and was one of the first women to publish in the field.
-MacWilliams' thesis "Combinatorial Problems of Elementary Group Theory" (or "Combinatorial Problems of Elementary Abelian Groups") contains one of the most important combinatorial results in coding theory, and is now known as the MacWilliams Identity.
+MacWilliams' thesis "Combinatorial Problems of Elementary Group Theory" (or "Combinatorial Problems of Elementary Abelian Groups") contains one of the most important combinatorial results in coding theory, which is now known as the MacWilliams Identity.

 Education and career

 MacWilliams was born in Stoke-on-Trent, England and studied at the University of Cambridge, receiving her BA in 1938 and her MA in the following year.
 She moved to the United States in 1939 and studied at Johns Hopkins University.
 One year later she left Johns Hopkins for Harvard University.

 In 1955 she became a programmer and learned coding theory at Bell Labs where she spent most of her career.
 Although she did major research at Bell Labs, she was denied a promotion to a mathematics research position until she received a Ph.D.
 She would proceed to fulfill some of the PhD's requirements while working at Bell Labs and taking care of her family, but she completed her PhD after returning to Harvard for one more year (1961–1962), under the supervision of Andrew Gleason.
 MacWilliams worked with Gleason to produce her thesis entitled "Combinatorial Problems of Elementary Group Theory".
 Both MacWilliams and her daughter Anne, who later obtained a PhD in Mathematics, were studying mathematics at Harvard that year.